Denizhan-Yigitbas/Covid_Homeless/README.md

 homeless population for each state.

-Finally, a data set mapping each state to its minimum wage was found in order to perform more accurate estimations on the economic feasibility this transfer.
+Finally, a data set mapping each state to its minimum wage was found in order to perform more accurate estimations on the economic feasibility of this transfer.

 ## Process, Reasoning, and Results
 (The following results can be calculated with custom inputs outlined in the [Reproduce Financial Analysis with User Defined Inputs](#reproduce-financial-analysis-with-user-defined-inputs) section)<br>

 The first step to take using the extracted data was to answer the first question: Is it feasible to house the entire homeless population in hotel rooms during this pandemic.
-And if so , how many rooms would be needed?
+And if so, how many rooms would be needed?
 The following figure illustrates the percent of the total rooms the homeless population would occupy assuming that each room is filled with 2 people.
 ![Percent Composition](img/all_homeless_in_all_rooms_percentage.png)